 The Basilica of Sant'Apollinare in Classe rises in all its solemn grandeur at a distance of 8 kilometres from the centre of Ravenna.
 Commissioned by archbishop Ursicino, the church was built by Julian Argentarius during the first half of the 6th century, on an ancient burial area used in the late 2nd or early 3rd century.
 Apparently, Saint Apollinaris - one of the first bishops of Ravenna - was buried here.

-The Basilica is closed on 1st January, 1st May and 25th December.
+The basilica is closed on 1 January and 25 December.

 Edited by the editorial team